bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="1.15 Challenge 8 Solution"
   alt="1.15 Challenge 8 Solution." />

-Our last step is really to just use some best practice work and clean up our files and make everything work the way we want it to work here at the end.
+<p>Our last step is really to just use some best practice work and clean up
+our files and make everything work the way we want it to work here at the end.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 101. script.js, function 'use strict' (63) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">